Provisional Government of the Republic of Korea 대한민국 임시정부 (大韓民國臨時政府)

 Independence bonds of the Provisional Government of the Republic of Korea 대한민국 임시정부 독립공채

 After the Korea-Japan Annexation Treaty on Aug.
 29, 1910, Korean independence activists made great efforts to seek sovereignty not only at home but also abroad.
 Efforts were made to bring together the provisional governments scattered throughout the world and establish a single organization to oppose the Japanese Empire’s usurpation of Korean national sovereignty.
 These efforts were fairly ineffective until the peaceful demonstrations held by the Koreans on March 1, 1919.
 The Japanese authorities ruthlessly put down these demonstrations.
 A month later, the Provisional National Assembly of the Republic of Korea opened in Shanghai, China on April 10, 1919, with 29 members elected from among representatives of the Russian Maritime Province, China, the United States, and the other Provisional Governments scattered throughout the world.
 At the 1st Provisional National Assembly, Lee Dong-nyeong was elected as the first chairman and Son Jeong-do was elected as vice-chairman, and the name of the country was decided to be the “Republic of Korea”.
 On the same day, it adopted and promulgated a Provisional Charter, this was the first constitution of the Republic of Korea.
 Syngman Rhee established the Gumi Commission in Washington, D.C. on August 25, 1919.
 (Gumi is a contraction meaning Europe America.)
 On September 11, 1919, the existing provisional charter was significantly revised and the Provisional Constitution of the Republic of Korea (大韓民國臨時憲法) was promulgated.
 On that same day, the various Korean provisional governments around the world were integrated and reorganized into the Provisional Government of the Republic of Korea 대한민국림시정부 (大韓民國臨時政府).
 The Gumi Commission in Washington, D.C. was formalized as the Korean Commission to America and Europe구미주차한국위원회 (歐美駐箚韓國委員會) and served as the representative body of the provisional government in the U.S. and Europe.
 Afterward, ‘local commissions’ were established in Korean communities in North America, Hawaii, Mexico, and Cuba.
 The Korea Communications Commission in Philadelphia, and the Paris Commission in France were also included under the jurisdiction of the Gumi Commission.
 It functioned as the Provisional Government of the Republic of Korea’s embassy to the United States.
 It engaged in diplomatic activities, promoted the activities of the Provisional Government of the Republic of Korea and conducted fundraising activities, etc. After the establishment of the Republic of Korea government on August 15, 1948, it formally became the Korean Embassy in the United States.
+In Korea, the Provisional Government was succeeded by the Emergency National Assembly on February 1, 1946 which was renamed the National Assembly the following year.

-The activities of the Korean Provisional Government required large amounts of money.
 On September 12, 1919, the Gumi Committee issued the first Independent Public Bonds or ‘Republic of Korea Public Bonds’.
 To sell the bonds, the American continent was divided into half, with one primary salesman in the East and in the West, and one person each in Hawaii, Cuba, and Mexico.
 The bonds were also sold in China by the provisional government.
 All donations collected were remitted to the Provisional Government of the Republic of Korea, located in Shanghai.
+The public bond certificates issued in the first year, from September 1 to December 31, 1919, were called the First Year of the Republic of Korea Independence Public Bonds.
+They were hand written and are extremely rare.

 Technically, the bonds issued in the United States are not bonds at all, hence the title of “Certificate of Indebtedness”.
 At that time, there were ‘Blue-Sky Statutes’ in the United States.
 These laws are meant to prevent insubstantial or insolvent organizations from issuing bonds with only the blue-sky as collateral.
 According to U.S. law, the Provisional Government of the Republic of Korea was merely an organization that was neither recognized by U.S. law nor did it meet the legal requirements.
 So, it was illegal for the provisional government to issue public bonds.
 Syngman Rhee had no choice but to issue public tickets.
 The Korean script, on the reverse, calls these certificates 공처표 “Official Ticket”.

 In the early days, public bonds were documents written manually, but through the arrangement of Seo Jae-pil and others, they were produced on a printing press.
 The won-denominated bonds come in three types, with face values of 10, 50, and 100 won (₩).
 The early bonds bear the seal of Lee Si-young, who served as the first finance minister of the Provisional Government.
 The interest rate was set at 5% per annum.
 Most internet sources state that there were five types of dollar bonds issued, namely: 10, 25, 50, 100 and 1,000 dollars, and with an interest rate of 6% per annum.
 However, there are $5 and $15 bonds (#6103 & #485) at the East Asian Library, at the University of Southern California.
 I have been unable to find the total number of bonds issued.
 However, the $5 Certificate of Indebtedness at the USC East Asian Library does have a registration number of 6103.
 There are some sources which claim that over 9,000 were issued.
+The bonds were also allowed to be sold to foreigners, and it was stipulated that if the bond purchase amount exceeded 10,000 won, a Special Independence Citation would be awarded.
+It is unknown if any bond related citations were ever issued.

 During the Japanese colonial period, possession of independent bonds was punishable under Japanese law.
 For example, a Mr. Lee Won-jik who was caught with the bonds, imprisoned, tortured and waited for over two years until his case finally came up for trial.
 He was sentenced to five years in prison by the Gyeongseong Review Court on August 1, 1921.
 He was released on parole in June 1923.
 “There are many cases where people burned their bonds rather than be caught with them.
 To those individuals, the purchase was more of a donation.
 It is unknown how many of the original bonds still exist.
+The independence bonds were sold in large quantities, especially in Hawaii, and were a significant source of funds used to finance the budget and settlement of accounts for the 27 years (1919-1945) in which the Provisional Government of the Republic of Korea existed.

 At the time of issuance, the bonds were supposed to repay the principal and interest within 5 to 30 years after Korea gained full independence.
 When Korea did gain its independence, repayment could not be done because of the whirlwind of activity surrounding the division of the peninsula into North and South and because of the subsequent Korean War.
 According to an article in the June 10, 1950, issue of Dong-A Ilbo, a Mr. Ahn, who lived in Myeongryun-dong, Seoul, requested the government to repay the 100 won independence bonds that he had, but an employee of the Ministry of Finance at the time simply returned them, saying, “There is no legal basis.”
 After the establishment of the Republic of Korea government, under the direction of President Syngman Rhee, independence bonds issued by the Provisional Government were collected from the U.S. consulates in Los Angeles, San Francisco, and Honolulu from 1953 to 1954.
 The actual “legal basis” for repayment was not established until Dec.
-29, 1983, when the “Special Measures Act on the Redemption of Independent Public Bonds” (Abbreviated name: Independent Public Debt Repayment Act) 독립공채상환에관한특별조치법 (약칭: 독립공채상환법) was created.
-It did not take effect until six months later on June 28, 1984.
-The Special Measures Act originally stipulated that only independent public bonds reported by people residing in South Korea between 1984 and 1987 could be repaid.
+29, 1983, when the “Special Measures Act on the Redemption of Independent Public Bonds” (Abbreviated name: Independent Public Debt Repayment Act) was created.
+It did not take effect until six months later on June 28, 1984.4 The Special Measures Act originally stipulated that only independent public bonds reported by people residing in South Korea between 1984 and 1987 could be repaid.
 Later, the reporting period was extended to consider the 54 countries, including Russia and China, that had diplomatic relations with Korea.
 Advertisements were placed in China’s Yanbian Broadcasting Corporation, Heilongjiang Newspaper, and Jilin Newspaper.

-On August 12, 2021, the Korean Presidential Archives of the Ministry of the Interior and Safety put on display, 57 original independence bonds on their website (www.pa.go.kr) in celebration of Liberation Day on August 15, 2021.
-Of the 557 bonds, the highest denomination is $100 and the highest registration number is #260.
+It appears, that since the Repayment Act was put into effect in 1984, only 57 bonds have been redeemed by August 12, 2021.
+On that date, the Korean Presidential Archives of the Ministry of the Interior and Safety put on display, 57 original independence bonds on their website (www.pa.go.kr) in celebration of Liberation Day on August 15, 2021.
+The highest denomination was $100 and the highest registration number is #260.
+Their website no longer has all 57 Bonds on display, but it does have log book entries for the bonds as well as other associated documents.
+As of Dec.
+1, 2024, the Korean Presidential Archives has a total count which now stands at 60.

 If you had purchased a $100 bond in 1920, it would be worth $22,565 in 2013.
-It appears, that since the Repayment Act was put into effect in 1984, only 57 bonds have been redeemed.

 Footnotes